Testing the coupling of dark radiations in light of the Hubble tension: Conclusions and Outlook

+\lzy{FSdr} leaves another featured observation on Large Scale Structure (LSS), which includes more modes than the 2 dimension CMB map.
+Thus, researching dark radiations with LSS will give more information.
+We leave this topic in the near future.

-\acknowledgments The authors thank Pierre Zhang for fruitful comments.
+\bmhead{Acknowledgments} The authors thank Pierre Zhang for the fruitful comments.
+Thanks the pioneering work by Das and Kreisch.
+Thanks to the public code cobaya, Class and Class\_SInu.
 This work is supported in part by the National Key R\&D Program of China (2021YFC2203100), CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), NSFC (12261131497, 11653002), 111 Project for ``Observational and Theoretical Research on Dark Matter and Dark Energy'' (B23042), Fundamental Research Funds for Central Universities, CSC Innovation Talent Funds, USTC Fellowship for International Cooperation, USTC Research Funds of the Double First-Class Initiative, CAS project for young scientists in basic research (YSBR-006).
-We acknowledge the use of computing facilities of astronomy department, as well as the clusters LINDA \& JUDY of the particle cosmology group at USTC.
+Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.
+We acknowledge the use of computing facilities of astronomy department, as well as the clusters LINDA \& JUDY of the particle cosmology group at USTC. \begin{appendices}